Vchabs/cureate_api_web/README.md

 If you used this, cite it in your README (This was from Khoa) file like this:

+## For anyone inspecting code quality:

+This was built effectively for a hackathon

 ###### Thanks to:
 We used Django boilerplate found here: https://github.com/Vchabs/django_boilerplate Made by: Vishaal Chhabria and Omari "Thunder" Powell to get rolling